dylanljones/mplstyles/README.md

 This project uses the third option and is intended as a collection of usefull matplotlibrc style files for scientific plotting.

+Please feel free to add your own favourite styles to the libary!

 > **Note**: If you are using PyCharm to edit the ``*.mplstyle`` files, right-click on the file and click 'Override File Type'.
 There, choose the ``Ini`` file-type.
 This enables some synthax highlighting, whcich makes it easier to find enables sections.